-WVU Medicine offers a full-range of spiritual care support services for patients and their family members during hospitalization.
-Our interfaith chaplains are available 24 hours a day, seven days a week to come alongside you and your family during what can be an anxious and uncertain time in your life and the life of your family.
-Our chaplains offer a compassionate presence and seek to offer support in ways that are meaningful to you on your journey.
-This support may include, but is not limited to, listening to your story, offering support in times of grief or decision-making, and connecting you to spiritual resources or rituals you find meaningful.
+WVU Medicine offers a full range of spiritual care support services for patients and their family members during hospitalization.
+Our interfaith chaplains are available 24 hours a day, seven days a week to support you and your family during what can be an anxious and uncertain time.

 Spiritual Care and Education Staff

 Director of Spiritual Care and Education

 Supportive Care Interdisciplinary Team

 WVU Cancer Institute

 ACPE Certified Educator

 From left – Bryan Baker, Nancy Matteuzzi, Pauline Hsiao, Troy Beckner, Ebenezer Quaynor